Thivas12/SIMPLE-CALCULATOR-USING-VISUAL-STUDIO-vb-/README.md

 # CALCULATOR
-In this windows form application, I have created simple calculator, which was done with minimal coding techniques and classic design.
+In this windows form application, I have created a simple calculator, which was done with minimal coding techniques and classic design.
+I used Microsoft Visual Studio to create this with visual basic language.
+I have used a function DataTable() to easily develop it.

 # DESIGN
 ![image](https://user-images.githubusercontent.com/86511074/185150430-649440cb-2a45-47f4-b015-84b60acad51b.png)